So what does the Oracle database do when a SQL statement comes in to be processed?

 • Instead of searching for the cursor in the Library Cache the Server process follows the pointer and uses the cursor (if present and still valid)

-• One can use the above feature by setting a value to session_cached_cursors (BMC recommends 100)
+• One can use the above feature by setting a value to session_cached_cursors (BMC recommends a starting value of 100)